Healthy Homes Assessment Awatoto

 Home Assessments Awatoto for Rental Properties

-There are many concerns to be able to examine in the house evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
-There are a few examples:
+There are numerous concerns to be able to examine when conducting a home assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standards.
+A few examples are:

 • Are the floor spaces covered in insulation and is there a ground water barrier in place?